How to claim Housing Benefit or Council Tax Reduction

 Housing Benefit helps people on low income pay their rent.

-From Tuesday 17 October, our Revenues and Benefits systems will be offline for 6-8 weeks as we transition onto a new system.
+We are currently transitioning to a new Revenues and Benefits system.
 Our services will continue during this time but you may need to do some things differently.

 Read our FAQs, which explain what to do in relation to Council Tax, Housing Benefits, and Business Rates queries or applications during this time.

-- You can claim Housing Benefit if you and your partner (if applicable) have reached the qualifying age for state pension credit.
+- You can claim Housing Benefit if you and your partner have reached the qualifying age for state pension credit and meet the required conditions.

 - If you are of working age, you will need to claim Universal Credit - Apply for universal credit